Cubic Meter in international cargo transportation

 Cubic Meter in LCL shipping

 LCL Sea freight is the most economical way to ship a relatively large cargo volume from the U.S. overseas.
 Another advantage of shipping goods LCL is that, typically, the weight of the cargo is not a pricing factor.
-Please note that this statement is not valid for shipping aboard extremely heavy cargo.
+Please note that this statement is invalid for shipping extremely heavy loads aboard.
 Find more about w/m limitations on our website.

-Unlike with parcel service or airfreight, when shipping from USA LCL, freight rates are primarily based on volume but not on the weight of shipping goods.
-LCL freight price quotes in international cargo transportation are based on ocean freight rates per cubic meters or cubic feet, but the weight of the load is in kilos or pounds.
+Unlike parcel service or air freight, freight rates are primarily based on volume, not on the weight of shipping goods when shipping from the USA LCL.
+LCL freight price quotes in international cargo transportation are based on ocean freight rates per cubic meter or cubic foot, but the weight of the load is in kilos or pounds.
 If you ship LCL, then disregard the weight of your cargo.

-If you ship from the USA loose boxes LCL, these pictures should give you an idea of how many shipping boxes may fit into one cubic meter volume.
+If you ship from the USA loose boxes LCL, these pictures should show how many shipping boxes may fit into one cubic meter volume.

 Please note that your shipping boxes' overall volume does not have to be limited by one cubic meter.
 LCL freight is not limited by volume.
 The total volume of your LCL shipment will be derived as a sum of the volumes of your shipping units (including fractions).
 For example: